ermayurk/cybersecurity-labs/Hack-The-Box/Starting-Point-Summary.md

 - Manual hostname resolution via the hosts file.
 - Capturing NTLM and broadcast traffic using Responder for potential credential leaks.

+### 💼 Real-World Relevance
+- Misconfigured web servers and exposed directories are common in bug bounty programs
+- Manual host resolution helps in restricted network environments (VPNs, enterprise setups)
+- Tools like Responder are frequently used in internal penetration testing and red team ops

 ## 🚀 Why This Matters
 "Fundamentals are the building blocks of fun and elite performance."

 These labs may be labeled "beginner," but they simulate real-world attack surfaces.
 Misconfigured services, weak credentials, and improper access control are still the root cause of many breaches today.

-Mastering these basic techniques prepares me for:
+Mastering these basic techniques prepares us for:

-Real-world CTFs 🧠
+- Real-world CTFs 🧠

-Penetration testing jobs 🔐
+- Penetration testing jobs 🔐

-Advanced red team exercises 🎯
+- Advanced red team exercises 🎯